shvmpthk/Ethereum-Distributed-Ledger/README.md

     geth --identity "node1" --datadir DataBC --networkid 101 --nodiscover --rpc --rpcport 8042 --rpccorsdomain "*" --rpcapi "eth,web3,personal,admin,miner" --port 30402 --ipcpath DataBC/geth/geth.ipc

 This way each individual node is started with same network ID and different ports (if simulated on same machine) or same ports if different machines.
-Query net.peercount on geth terminal on the node to get the number of connected peers.
+Query net.peercount on geth terminal on any node to get the number of connected peers in any blockchain.

 ### Executing the DApp